Joseph O'Dwyer: Intubation

-The O'Dwyer Method was first published in the N. Y. Medical Journal in 1888, as "Intubation of the Larynx".
+The O'Dwyer Method was first published in the New York Medical Journal in 1888, as "Intubation of the Larynx".
 O'Dwyer's design was supported by Abraham Jacobi, the leading pediatrician at that time.
-O’Dwyer’s tubes and method was quickly adopted by American physicians and became the first widely used endotracheal technique.
+O’Dwyer's tubes and method was quickly adopted by American physicians and became the first widely used endotracheal technique.
 Before his death it was universally acknowledged that he had made the most important practical discovery of his generation.
 Use of O'Dwyer's intubation tubes required considerable practice.
 O'Dwyer wrote and spoke extensively to educate his fellow practitioners.
 His tubes and the accompanying instruments for intubation and extubation, with his methods for the care of these patients, came to be employed throughout the medical world, gradually reducing the use of tracheotomy for croup, and thereby "leading to a significant reduction in the death rate".

 Bouchut and O'Dwyer met in Berlin in 1890 at the X International Congress of Medicine which focused on laryngeal intubation, and where both acknowledged the other's contribution to the development of the procedure.
 Afterwards O'Dwyer devoted himself to the study of pneumonia.
 In 1896 he served as president of the American Pediatric Society.
 He was also active at Presbyterian Hospital.

 The O'Dwyer method replaced tracheotomy until around 1895 when the development of antitoxins for diphtheria became more common.
 When the development of antitoxins reduced the need for intubations, O'Dwyer was among the early practitioners to switch from intubation where appropriate.